From veering triangulations to link spaces and back again: Veering triangulations

 \begin{proof}[Proof of \refclm{ChannelisationInduction}] If $i = 0$ then we only need check \refitm{CoastalEdges} for $R^k_0 = R^k$.
 This holds because $C^k_n$ is convex.
 We now induct on $i$, starting with the base case of $i = 1$.

 So suppose that $i = 1$.
 Let $f'$ be the coastal triangle of $R^k_0$.
 Let $t'$ be the tetrahedron immediately above $f'$.
 Thus $C^k_{n,1} = C^k_{n,0} \cup t'$.
-If $f' = f$ then $f$ is not a face of the upper boundary of $C^{k+1}_n$, contrary to hypothesis.
+If $f' = f$ then $f$ is not a face of the upper landscape of $C^{k+1}_n$, contrary to hypothesis.
 Thus $f' \neq f$.
-Thus there is an edge $e'$ of $f'$ that is neither on the riverbank nor coastal.
+Thus there is an edge $e'$ of $f'$ that is neither on the riverbank nor on the coast.
 There are four cases to check as the riverbank edge of $f'$ is either blue or red and as the upper edge of $t'$ is either blue or red.
 These are very similar to the general case discussed immediately below, so we omit them.
 (See \reffig{Moves}, but delete the triangle attached to $f'$ in the first row of figures.)

 Suppose now that $i > 1$.
-If $R^k_i$ contains no sink then $R^{k+1} = R^k_{i+1} = R^k_i$ and there is nothing to prove.
+If $R^k_i$ contains no sink then no future infill in the $k^\thsup$ channelisation will alter $R^k_i$.
+That is, $R^{k+1} = R^k_{i+1} = R^k_i$ and there is nothing to prove.
 Suppose instead that $R^k_i$ contains a sink.
-We define $f'$ to be the triangle of $R^k_i$ immediately before the sink edge.
+We define $f'$ to be the triangle of $R^k_i$ immediately before the sink.
 Let $t'$ be the tetrahedron immediately above $f'$.
-As before, if $f' = f$ then $f$ does not appear in the upper boundary of the next continent, contrary to hypothesis.
+As before, if $f' = f$ then $f$ does not appear in the upper landscape of the next continent, contrary to hypothesis.
 So $f' \neq f$.
-Let $e'$ be the edge of $f'$ that is neither on the riverbank nor the sink.
+Let $e'$ be the edge of $f'$ that is neither on the riverbank nor equal to the sink.
 There are again four possibilities according to the colours of the riverbank edge of $f'$ and the upper edge of $t'$.
 See \reffig{Moves}.

 Suppose that $f'$ has an edge on the blue riverbank and the upper edge of $t'$ is blue.
 Then, as shown in \reffig{landfill_moves_blue}(1), after attaching $t'$ we have that $R^k_{i+1}$ is a river.
 We deduce that the mouth of $R^k_{i+1}$ is the mouth of the distributary meeting the red riverbank of $R^k_i$, which is coastal by induction.
 This proves \refitm{CoastalEdges} in this case.
 Since $R^k_{i+1}$ is a river, \refitm{ForkedRiverInduction} holds vacuously.
 Note that exactly one of the two upper faces of $t'$ are contained in $R^k_{i+1}$.
-Thus $R^k_{i+1}$ is one triangle smaller than $R^k_i$.
+Thus $R^k_{i+1}$ is at least one triangle smaller than $R^k_i$.
 Applying \refitm{ForkedRiverInduction} to $R^k_i$ we deduce that $\ell(R^k_{i+1}) \leq \ell(R^k)$.
 This proves \refitm{RiverInduction} in this case.